 The complexities of condominium development are amplified when other uses – such as retail, offices and shared parking facilities – are on or adjacent to the site.
 Holland & Knight's condominium attorneys provide guidance on agreements governing interrelationships among the different uses, including cost sharing and allocation expenses, in developments that include resort, office, retail, hotel and residential components.
 Our experience includes the following:

-- representing major international hoteliers and their affiliates in the development of hotel and residential condominiums, including projects in Florida that will be part of high-profile, mixed-use developments
+- representing major international hoteliers and their affiliates in the development of hotel and residential condominiums, including projects in Florida and New York that will be part of high-profile, mixed-use developments

 - representing lenders in analyzing and making construction loans, including for one of the tallest mixed-use buildings in New York City, as well as the developers of scores of other mixed-use properties in New York City

-- representing the owners of the largest housing complex in the United States – which includes 16,000 apartments and three shopping centers – in refinancing and reconstruction
+- representing the owners of the largest housing cooperative in the United States – which includes 15,372 apartments with 43,000 residents and three shopping centers – in refinancing and reconstruction

 - representing developers in a public/private condominium development that includes a public school, a public library, a health-related facility and government-subsidized housing

 - representing a subsidiary of a Canadian resort developer in the acquisition and development of numerous condominium, multifamily and single-family projects within a Florida resort community

 - representing numerous property owners and developers regarding creation of land and air-rights condominium regimes for purposes of the phased development and conveyance of land, and for the ongoing governance and operation of office parks, hotel sites and residential mixed-use projects